 Debt instruments work in a similar way as lending money to someone who will pay regular interest.
 The fund manager of a debt mutual funds invests the corpus in the fixed income securities which generate regular income.
 The aim is to deliver regular returns to the investors by investing the pooled corpus from numerous investors in securities that ensure fixed income.
 These securities are cited as fixed income because the interest rate and the maturity tenure of these instruments are pre-defined.

-Following are the top performing debt schemes from various categories which have been selected by the research team at MySIPonline after a comprehensive analysis of multi-level parameters.
+Following are the best debt funds from various categories which have been selected by the research team at MySIPonline after a comprehensive analysis of multi-level parameters.
 Investors can choose from the list of best debt funds in India for 2019 according to the suitability of the fund.

 What are Debt Instruments?

 Debt instruments or debt tools are the securities used by debt mutual funds to achieve their respective objectives.
 Every type of debt tool has different maturity period, have different quality or risk, and deliver different returns.
 Many types of debt instruments are used by the fund managers of debt funds.
 Some of the most common tools have been described below:

 - Corporate Bonds : These are the debt securities issued by companies of either public sector or private sector.
 Corporate bonds are sold to the investors for a fixed tenure and the face value of the bond is paid back to the buyer after the maturity period.
 Until the maturity period is completed, the issuer of the corporate bond pays regular fixed interest based on pre-decided rates to the buyer.
 In some cases, the physical assets of the corporate bodies are used as collateral for bonds.
 Buyer can also sell a corporate bond before maturity.
 If the issuer fails to pay interest or the principal amount, the buyer won’t receive capital gains.
 This is the only risk associated with corporate bonds.